hanshoffman/crispy-fortnight/README.md

 ## How to run things
 Run crispyd.py(local) and implant.py(remote) at the root of the project.
 Use "tail -f crispy.log" to follow the log file on the server.
-- ie. "python crispyd.py --config crispy.conf"
+- ie. "python crispyd.py --config crispy.conf --loglvl=DEBUG (optional)"
-- optional " --loglvl=DEBUG"

 ## Required Python libraries for crispyd server
 Package manager install: